MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

 You can also select the slicer icon directly to create the new slicer, and then select or drag the **District Manager** data field to the Field box to populate it.

 >[!NOTE]
 >Depending on the field data type, list, dropdown, or range slicer types may be available.
 To change the slicer type, click the carat dropdown in the top right corner of the slicer and select a different type.
 Formatting and sorting options are different depending on slicer type.
+See [Use the numeric range slicer in Power BI Desktop](desktop-slicer-numeric-range.md) for information about range slicers.

 >[!TIP]
->You can sort list and dropdown slicer items by data field values.
+>You can sort list slicer items by data field values.
 To sort slicer items, select the ellipses (...) in the top right corner of the slicer and choose **Sort by District Manager**.
 The setting toggles between ascending and descending alphabetical values.

     ![](media/power-bi-visualization-slicers/pbi_slicer_sort2.png)